sts10/bottle/readme.markdown

 ## What is this tool for?

 Bottle is basically a wrapper around `age` to make the command even more user-friendly, especially for encrypting/decrypting directories.
-The use-case I wrote it for is backing up a small folder of about a dozen sensitive files (that rarely change) to Dropbox.
+The use-case I wrote it for is backing up a small folder of about a dozen sensitive files (that rarely change) to Dropbox for my future self.
+In that way, it can be thought of a safe way to upload files to a cloud.

 I would **NOT** recommend Bottle for backing up large amounts of data across multiple directories (like your enter User directory).
-For that, I'd recommend something like [restic](https://restic.net/).
+For that, I'd recommend something like [Restic](https://restic.net/).

 ## Installation